rviscarra/blog/content/en/post/pyo3-psbt.md

 ### Brief introduction to PSBTs

-At a very high level, a PSBT is a serialization format that allows a set of actors (i.e. users, services) to build and sign a Bitcoin transaction incrementally.
-PSBTs are particularly useful when the transaction being built requires UTXOs owned by different parties.
+At a very high level, a PSBT is a serialization format that allows a set of actors (i.e. users, services, devices) to build and sign a Bitcoin transaction incrementally.
+PSBTs are particularly useful when the transaction being built requires UTXOs[^1] owned by different parties.

 For demostration purposes, we'll keep our transaction architecture relatively simple.
 We'll charge the user a flat fee of 1000 satoshis, for this we'll select one UTXO with enough sats to cover that amount and the miner fee, the